Two people SUPing on a lake with a misty hill in the background

 7. Where to paddle

 This comes down to both personal preference and experience.
-Generally, canals and lakes require the least planning to paddle on, as there are no tides to consider, and they’re usually quite sheltered from the wind.
+Generally, canals require the least planning to paddle on, as there are no tides to consider, and they’re usually quite sheltered from the wind.
 Rivers need very careful consideration, as there are often strong currents, hazards in the water, and sometimes tides to think about.
 I would recommend that your first trip onto a river be with an instructor or experienced paddler who knows the local area well, and can talk you through planning future excursions.
-The ocean can be an absolutely wonderful place to paddle, my favorite for sure, but conditions here can change at the drop of a hat, even if it looks flat calm.
+The ocean can be an absolutely wonderful place to paddle, my favourite for sure, but conditions here can change at the drop of a hat, even if it looks flat calm.
 Always make sure to check the tide times, local rips, surf forecast and wind forecast.
 A good rule of thumb is not to paddle in an offshore wind unless you want to end up out to sea!
-It’s really worth getting some local knowledge at the beach you intend to paddle at - I’ve always found talking to the lifeguards at the beach to be really valuable for this, or an experienced local paddler or paddle club.
+It’s really worth getting some local knowledge at the beach you intend to paddle at - I’ve always found talking to the RNLI lifeguards at the beach to be really valuable for this, or an experienced local paddler or paddle club.
 Respect the water!

 8. Doing good while you paddle

 Exploring the local environment can bring enormous benefits.
 Stand up paddleboarders for years have been leading the way in picking up plastic from waterways, and highlighting the damage it does.
 When a place you love, essentially your playground, is being damaged by human activity, it naturally follows for you to want to do something to protect it.
 So when you’re out on a paddle, don’t be afraid of picking up a few bits of litter.
-The positive effects of this are far-reaching - highlighting it to people who see you, inspiring others to do the same, and helping connect the dots between the litter that’s damaging our environment and that we’re using in our everyday life.
+The positive effects of this are far reaching - highlighting it to people who see you, inspiring others to do the same, and helping connect the dots between the litter that’s damaging our environment and that we’re using in our everyday life.
 Check out my video on ‘Why bother with a beach clean?’ - the ideas can be extrapolated to rivers and canals too!

 9. Being a responsible paddler